A Symmetry-Enabled Direct Quantum Protocol for Many-Body Green's Functions: Signal analysis algorithm

-\end{theorem} Unfortunately, the result \eref{eq:MUSIC} cannot be directly translated into an error bound on the accuracy of $f_k$.
-In the ideal case [see Remark 11 of \cite{liao2016music}], the final accuracy can be improved to $\caO(\sigma N^{-3/2})$.
+Unfortunately, the bound~\eref{eq:MUSIC} does not directly translate into an explicit estimation error for the frequencies $f_k$.
+In favorable regimes, the achievable frequency error can be as small as $\mathcal{O}(\sigma N^{-3/2})$; see, e.g., Remark~11 of~\cite{liao2016music}.